kimikokel/Quby_Jump/README.md

 Play Quby_Jump here:
 https://kelxdlol.itch.io/quby-jump

+-

 Quby, Jump!!!

-Help Quby jump through all the platform and achieve the highest score you can get! \n
+Help Quby jump through all the platform and achieve the highest score you can get!
+-

 Hold Space Bar / Mouse Left Click to jump